dee-kryvenko/lima/docs/network.md

 The DNS.

-If `useHostResolver` in `lima.yaml` is true, then the hostagent is going to run a DNS server over udp, using the same socket number as `ssh.localPort`.
+If `useHostResolver` in `lima.yaml` is true, then the hostagent is going to run a DNS server over tcp and udp each on a separate randomly selected free port.
 This server does a local lookup using the native host resolver, so will deal correctly with VPN configurations and split-DNS setups, as well a mDNS (for this the hostagent has to be compiled with `CGO_ENABLED=1`).

-This udp port is then forwarded via iptables rules to `192.168.5.3:53`, overriding the DNS provided by QEMU via slirp.
+These tcp and udp ports are then forwarded via iptables rules to `192.168.5.3:53`, overriding the DNS provided by QEMU via slirp.

+Currently following request types are supported:

+- A
+- AAAA
+- CNAME
+- TXT
+- NS

+For other queries hostagent will return an empty response.

+DNS over tcp is rarely used.
+It is usually only used either when user explicitly requires it, or when request+response can't fit into a single UDP packet (most likely in case of DNSSEC), or a certain management operations such as domain transfer.
+Neither DNSSEC nor management operations currently supported by a hostagent, but on the off chance the response may contain an unusually long list of records - hostagent will also listen for the tcp traffic.

 During initial cloud-init bootstrap, `iptables` may not yet be installed.
 In that case the repo server is determined using the slirp DNS.
 After `iptables` has been installed, the forwarding rule is applied, switching over to the hostagent DNS.